 Instructions

 - When the potatoes are cool, but still slightly warm, gently fold them into the dressing.
+Taste and adjust the seasonings to suit your taste.
 Transfer the mixture to a clean serving bowl.

 - Slice the remaining egg and lay the slices across the potato salad as a decorative garnish.
 Sprinkle with paprika.